-‘Growing up, growing out’ is the theme of Congress 2017.
+‘Growing up, growing out’ is the theme of PIA Congress in 2017.
 They are two terms that planners are very familiar with, and which are more relevant than ever in this era of rapid population growth, demographic change and urbanisation.
-PIA have produced numerous policy pieces around these themes over the past few months, setting the stage for several of the focus areas of Congress 2017: Growth, Density, Design, Economic development, Democracy and Engagement in Planning and Disruption Congress is really where planning policy is brought to life – through keynote presentations that excite and inspire; through plenary sessions that provide practical information and real-world insight; and through the social functions that bring us together as members of a relatively small but fascinating industry – one that touches on virtually all aspects of modern life in one way or another.
+PIA have produced numerous policy pieces around these themes over the past few months, setting the stage for several of the focus areas of the PIA Congress: Growth, Density, Design, Economic Development, Democracy and Engagement in Planning and Disruption.
+Congress is really where planning policy is brought to life – through keynote presentations that excite and inspire; through plenary sessions that provide practical information and real-world insight; and through the social functions that bring us together as members of a relatively small but fascinating industry – one that touches on virtually all aspects of modern life in one way or another.

 We know that Australia is one of the most liveable countries in the world, encapsulated in that postcard scene we all know in our mind’s eye of the Opera House and Harbour Bridge soaring over shimmering blue water.
 But our ability to maintain such a high standard of life is entirely dependent on how we continue to grow up and grow out in the face of the 21st century’s pressures.
 More than any other occasion on the planning calendar, Congress is an opportunity to talk about these challenges together and remind ourselves what planning can and should be achieving – the difference that each of us, individually as professionals and collectively as a profession, can make to the cities and regions that make up our beautiful, diverse and unique country.

 I look forward to seeing you all in Sydney 3- 5 May 2017.